-(B) CONVERTIBLE SEAT INSTALLATION

-A convertible seat is used in forwardfacing and rear-facing position depending on the child's age and size.
-When installing, follow the manufacturer's instructions about the applicable child's age and size as well as directions for installing a child restraint system.
+(B) CONVERTIBLE SEAT INSTALLATION A convertible seat is used in forward-facing or rear-facing position depending on the child's age and size.
+When installing, follow the manufacturer's instruction about the applicable child's age and size as well as directions for installing the child restraint system.